 For as long as I can remember, I have been a fan of Jelly Beans.
 When I was growing up, my mom would even buy me the jar of beans from Costco with a few pounds of Jelly Beans in it, and I would devour the whole thing in a matter of days.
 So when I heard that the Jelly Belly factory was in Northern California, I added it to my list of places to experience for myself.
-Two years later, on the way to Napa Valley, I finally got to experience this magical spot and take a tour.
+Two years later, on the way to Napa Valley, I finally got to visit this magical spot and take a tour.
 Here is all the information so you can go yourself.

 - Open daily from 9 AM – 4 PM